 Joshua Landy: I mean, it's just regulation, but like we had to write a special consent form for people to use in Korea.
 And in Saudi Arabia, there's a lot of layers around which family members are permitted and aren't permitted to give consent for images and things like that.
 And so your family or your own autonomy is connected to that of your family.
 And so there's just a lot more regulation around that.

 [26:23] What problems are experienced now in physicians-only knowledge-sharing platform Figure 1 and how to tackle and overcome them

-Ivan Dunskiy: Yeah, cool.
-And if you could share, what problems are you experiencing now in your company that you are trying to tackle and overcome?
+Ivan Dunskiy: If you could share, what problems are you experiencing now in your company that you are trying to tackle and overcome?

-Joshua Landy: Well, one of the things that we've always been working on, and this continues to be true, is we want to make sure that our app is servicing many different layers of Professional.
+Joshua Landy: One of the things that we've always been working on, and this continues to be true, is we want to make sure that our app is servicing many different layers of professionals.

-So we need to be able to create content for med students and residents and fellows and grad and freshly graduated doctors and also mid-career physicians.
+So we need to be able to create content for med students and residents, fellows, grad and freshly graduated doctors, and also mid-career physicians.
 And that's our market.
-But you remember those are, that's what, four or five different markets, because med students need different attention than an established mid-career physician whose needs and interests are very different, but there's also every different specialty.
+But you remember that are what four or five different markets because med students need different attention than an established mid-career physician whose needs and interests are very different, but there's also every different specialty.
 So, I've called it the general audience problem in medicine because you want to be able to create content that is one size fits all.
 But that doesn't work because and so it's not just according to your level of education, but also according to your specialty.